paulheely/lab-demo/README.md

 # Invoke

-aws lambda invoke --function-name tca-lab-function --payload '{"key": "value"}' out
+aws lambda invoke --function-name tca-lab-function --payload '{"SrcLang": "ENG", "TgtLang": "GREEK", ""msg": "This is a test message from the TCA lab demo."}' out

 # Cleanup